pkro/linux_notes/readme.md

     chmod -R 775 php_notes/

-#### Remove alt-click behaviourso you can use IntelliJ alt-shift-click to set new carets without changing the keymap
+#### Remove alt-click behaviour so you can use IntelliJ alt-shift-click to set new carets without changing the keymap

 In Mint(or Cinnamon) the key can be changed or disabled under